 Introversion and Dorm Life

-I expected parties where I, a good kid, would respectfully turn down the cheap beer I was being offered and dance the night away until the wee hours of the morning would finally retire me to my room.
+But, despite my soundest and most critical thinking, I still expected many wild nights upon entering college and moving into a dorm.
+I expected parties where I, a good kid, would respectfully turn down the cheap beer I was being offered and dance the night away until the wee hours of the morning when I’d finally retire to my room.

 I also didn’t seem to take into account that there are no fraternities at my university (thank goodness).